This post includes affiliate links.

 Now grab your almost finished top down beanie and learn how to crochet the perfect ribbed brim on it.

-Once you finished the size of the top down beanie (excluding the amount of ribbing you want to add), start going down 1.0mm in hook size and then make a chain of the length you want the ribbed brim to be.
+Once you finished the size of the top down crochet hat (excluding the amount of ribbing you want to add), start going down 1.0mm in hook size and then make a chain of the length you want the ribbed brim to be.
 Be sure to add 1 extra chain for the turning chain.

 Now, crochet 1 sc in each stitch starting from the 2nd chain from the hook.